|316||121||1||.723||6 UAAs||9 NCAAs|

 Pineda-Boutté has mentored five student-athletes to NFCA All-America honors.
 Laurel Sagartz picked up first-team honors in 2006 and 2007, and is the only four-time All-American in school history.

 Pineda-Boutté’s teams have also excelled in the classroom, with eight individuals earning 10 Academic All-District honors, including three-time Academic All-America selection Kelsey Neal (2012, 2013, 2014) and 2015 first-team Academic All-American honoree Paige Biles.

 In her second season on the Danforth Campus, Pineda-Boutté made her mark on the WashU softball team, guiding the Bears to an NCAA runner-up finish.

 Pineda-Boutté, the 2007 National Fastpitch Coaches Association (NFCA) Midwest Region Coach of the Year, led the Bears to a 35-7 overall record and their first-ever trip to the College World Series.
 WU also won its first regional championship and fourth-straight UAA championship.

-Pineda-Boutté, the second softball coach in program history, came to Washington University after serving as the assistant coach for one season at Purdue University in West Lafayette, Ind.
+Pineda-Boutté, the second softball coach in program history, came to WashU after serving as the assistant coach for one season at Purdue University in West Lafayette, Ind.
 Prior to Purdue, she served as the assistant coach at Creighton University in Omaha, Neb., for two seasons, where she primarily coached the pitchers, catchers and hitters.
 At Creighton, she helped lead the Bluejays to two NCAA Tournament appearances.